The buying process

 Cables & chargers

 The vehicle page on the website details exactly what is supplied with the car.
 Some older cars may come with 3-pin 10A portable charger (granny cable), however newer cars do not.
-These chargers are particularly useful when you first get your new car, as there is likely to be a 3-4 week period before you get your home charger unit installed.
-I offer two options - either buy a charger to keep, or I loan you a charger.
-See free charger offer for more information.
+These chargers are particularly useful when you first get your new car, as there is likely to be a 2-3 week period before you get your home charger unit installed.
+When buying a car from Go Green Autos, all customers have the option to loan a portable charger if one isn't provided with the vehicle.
+See portable charger loan for full details.

 You will also need to have a higher powered home charger installed.
 Go Green Autos has partnered with Rolec who will instruct a local installer to arrange installation and organise the OLEV grant on your behalf.
-Installation normally takes around 3-4 weeks.
-If you wish to use another brand (if you have solar panels, then I recommend using a Zappi charger) or installer, then you arrange this yourself.
+Installation normally takes around 2-3 weeks.
+If you wish to use another brand or installer, then you arrange this yourself.
+If you have solar panels, then I recommend using a Zappi charger as these allow the vehicle to trickle charge from excess solar energy rather than exporting to the grid.